 Working with James Westphal and other collaborators, James Gunn is often cited as the person most responsible for the modernization of Palomar Observatory.
 Moving away from the era of the photographic plate, he developed the first electronic camera used on the Hale Telescope, a CCD based device he named Four-Shooter.
 He contributed to the design of the cameras used on the Hubble Space Telescope.

 A theorist as well as a gadgeteer, Gunn studied the formation of galaxies and put forward ideas concerning the relationship of the inter-galactic medium to galactic evolution.

 The Search for Comets and Asteroids

-Carolyn Shoemaker is an astronomer who beginning in 1980 used the 18-inch telescope to search of Earth-crossing asteroids.
+Carolyn Shoemaker was an astronomer who beginning in 1980 used the 18-inch telescope to search of Earth-crossing asteroids.
 Gene Shoemaker was a geologist and an early advocate for the science of astrogeology.
 Together with David Levy, they are credited with using the 18-inch telescope to discover Comet Shoemaker-Levy 9 on March 24, 1993.
 Over a year later in July 1994, this comet broke apart before colliding with Jupiter.

 Discovering Trans-Neptunian Objects

 A Caltech astronomer, Mike Brown used the 48-inch Samuel Oschin Schmidt telescope to discover an object beyond the orbit of Neptune that would eventually be named Eris.
 It was this discovery on January 8, 2005 and question of whether or not this object ought to classed as a planet that led directly to a protracted controversy over the status of the planet Pluto.
 This debate resulted in the creation of the new category of “dwarf planet” and the demotion of Pluto.
 Mike Brown styles himself as the man “who killed Pluto.”